-The requirement relationship between each parent and its children at every level of this functionality tree can be expressed using a boolean expression [Kurtoglu et al. 2010; Nannapaneni et al. 2016] that yields an and-or tree.
+The requirement relationship between each parent and its children at every level of this functionality tree can be expressed using a boolean expression [24, 15] that yields an and-or tree.
 Additional resource and implicit dependency constraints between components may arise due to system constraints.
 Examples of these system constraints include (1) availability of memory and storage capacity for components to use, (2) availability of devices and software artifacts (libraries) for components to use, and (3) network links between nodes of a system, which restricts deployment of component instances with inter-dependencies.